sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 kubectl delete pod -n amazon-cloudwatch -l app=cwagent-prometheus
 ```

-### Visualizing Metrics
+## Visualizing Metrics

-Metrics collected by the Prometheus CloudWatch agent are stored in the
+After you configure metric collection for CloudWatch, you can create dashboard widgets in CloudWatch to visualize the collected metric data.
+Metrics collected by the CloudWatch agent for Prometheus are stored in the
 `/aws/containerinsights/[cluster-name]/prometheus` log group.
-dashboard widgets can be created within Amazon CloudWatch.

-For example, to create a graph of `go_memstates_alloc_bytes`
+For example, these are the steps to create a graph of `go_memstats_alloc_bytes`
-(memory usage) of SAS Go-based microservices:
+(memory usage) of SAS Viya microservices that are written in Go:

-* From the AWS web console, navigate to CloudWatch
+1. From the AWS web console, navigate to CloudWatch.
-* In the navigation bar on the left, choose 'Metrics'
+2. In the navigation bar on the left, choose `Metrics`.
-* Choose the `ContainerInsights/Prometheus` namespace
+3. Select the `ContainerInsights/Prometheus` namespace.
-* Choose `ClusterName, job, namespace, pod, sas_service_base`
+4. Select `ClusterName, job, namespace, pod, sas_service_base`.
-* Search for or find the `go_memstates_alloc_bytes` metric
+5. Locate the `go_memstats_alloc_bytes` metric.
-* Right-click and choose `Search for this only`
+6. Click on the arrow next to the metric and select `Search for this only`.
-* Select the checkbox of one or more services (rows) to add them
+7. Select the checkbox for the SAS Viya services that you want to include in the graph.
-to the graph at the top

-## CloudWatch Agent Daemonset and Workload Node Placement
+## CloudWatch Agent Daemonset and Workload Node Placement<a name=wnp_tolerations></a>

-One aspect of the default (non-Prometheus) CloudWatch agent is affected by SAS
-Viya.
-The workload node placement strategy utilizes annotations and node taints
+The SAS Viya workload node placement configuration uses annotations and node taints
 to schedule pods on appropriate nodes.
 The default CloudWatch agent is deployed
-as a daemonset and should run on every node.
-Tolerations must be added to the
-daemonset definition to allow the agent to run on nodes tainted for workload
+as a daemonset and runs on every node.
+If you use the default CloudWatch agent, you must add tolerations to the agent's daemonset definition to enable the agent to run on nodes that are tainted for SAS Viya workload node placement.
-node placement purposes.

-Here is a sample `tolerations` snippit that can be added to the daemonset to
+Here is a sample `tolerations` code snippet that you can add to the daemonset to
 allow it to properly schedule a pod on every node in the cluster:

 ```yaml